In Afghanistan, the Taliban are on the verge of forming a new government.

 A group of 50 women came to the streets in the western city of Herat on Thursday in a rare, bold protest for the freedom to work and the absence of female involvement in the new government.

-According to an AFP correspondent who saw the rally, the marchers chanted in unison, “It is our right to have education, work, and security.”
+According to an AFP report, the marchers chanted in unison, “It is our right to have education, work, and security.”
+Brief News from Washington Newsday.